 The System's financial statements are prepared using the accrual basis of accounting.
-Contributions from the employers are recognized as revenue in the period in which employees provide service.
+Contributions from the employers are recognized as revenue when due and payable.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the System.